artbrock/holochain_docs/Holochain-Development-Introduction.md

 6. rince and repeat 2.
 7. distribute your app

-## 1. Download docker and the app skeleton
+## Download docker and the app skeleton
-> Install docker and docker compose: [Docker Installation](Docker-Installation-for-Developers)
+1. If you have not already, install docker and docker compose: [Docker Installation](Docker-Installation-for-Developers)

-> Clone the `metacurrency/holoSkel` repository [from github](https://github.com/metacurrency/holoSkel
+2. The holochain app skeleton can be found at https://github.com/metacurrency/holoSkel

     ```bash
     $ #navigate to where you wanna be